Rishaaniscool123321/Retcher/README.md

 # Retcher

 > Retcher – made by Rishaan.
 A personal fork of Etcher with my tweaks.
+Retcher is my custom version of balenaEtcher.
+I use it for my own projects and for fun hacking with OS images.

 Etcher is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
 It protects